UseSashiMoto/usesashi/README.md

 ## 🛠️ Setting Up Your Magical Portal

-Sashi UI is served directly from the Sashi middleware.
+Sashi is served directly from the Sashi middleware.
 Here's how to set it up:

 1. **Prepare Your Backend**: Use `@sashimo/lib` to set up the Sashi middleware.